ruppinlab/madhitter/README.md

 # MadHitter
-Authors: Pattara Sukprasert and Saba Ahmadi with guidance from Alejandro Schaffer, Samir Khuller, and Eytan Ruppin
+Authors: Pattara Sukprasert and Saba Ahmadi and Rahulsimham Vegesna with guidance from Alejandro Schaffer, Samir Khuller, and Eytan Ruppin

 MadHitter is a software package designed to find optimal combinations of gene targets for personalized cancer treatments.
 The program works by modelling the instances into integer linear programs and relies on